ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 - When group headers are copied to the clipboard, values are prefixed with 'GH-'.
 Headers can be copied by using the context menu.

 <grid-example title='Example Process' name='process' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "range", "clipboard"] }'></grid-example>

-It is also possible to process the data by [Using the Value Formatter for Export](/value-formatters/#use-value-formatter-for-export) to format the cells when copied, and  [Using the Value Parser for Import](/value-parsers/#use-value-parser-for-import) to format the cells when pasted.

 ### Processing Data from Clipboard